awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch-and-interface-VPC.md

 ### Controlling access to your CloudWatch VPC endpoint<a name="CloudWatch-VPC-endpoint-policy"></a>

 A VPC endpoint policy is an IAM resource policy that you attach to an endpoint when you create or modify the endpoint\.
 If you don't attach a policy when you create an endpoint, Amazon VPC attaches a default policy for you that allows full access to the service\.
-An endpoint policy doesn't override or replace IAM user policies or service\-specific policies\.
+An endpoint policy doesn't override or replace user policies or service\-specific policies\.
 It's a separate policy for controlling access from the endpoint to the specified service\.

 Endpoint policies must be written in JSON format\.